deephdc/deep-docs/source/user/quickstart.rst

 If you are training a model, you can go to http://0.0.0.0:6006 to monitor the training progress (if such monitoring is available for the model).

-For more details on particular models, please read :doc:`the module's <modules/index>` documentation.
+For more details on particular models, please read the module's documentation (see the Marketplace page of the module or the ``README`` of the code repository).

 .. image:: ../_static/deepaas.png
    :width: 500 px